Empress Genshō: Events of Genshō's life

 Obito remained the crown prince, heir to the new empress.
 Fujiwara no Fuhito, the most powerful courtier in Genmei's court, remained at his post until his death in 720.
 After his death, Prince Nagaya, a grandson of Tenmu and the Empress Genshō's cousin, seized power.
-This power shift was a background for later conflicts between Nagaya and Fuhito's four sons during the reign of Emperor Shōmu (formerly Prince Obito).
+This power shift served as a backdrop for later conflicts between Nagaya and Fuhito's four sons during the reign of Emperor Shōmu (formerly Prince Obito).

 Under Genshō's reign, the Nihon Shoki was finished in 720.
-Organization of the law system known as the ritsuryō was continued under the initiatives of Fuhito until his death.
-These laws and codes were edited and enacted by Fujiwara no Nakamaro, a grandson of Fuhito, and published as Yōrō ritsuryō under the name of Fuhito.
-The taxation system which had been introduced by Empress Jitō in the late 7th century began to malfunction.
+The organization of the law system known as the Ritsuryō was continued under Fuhito's initiatives until his death.
+These laws and codes were edited and enacted by Fujiwara no Nakamaro, a grandson of Fuhito, and published as Yōrō Code under Fuhito's name.
+The taxation system introduced by Empress Jitō in the late 7th century began to malfunction.
 To compensate for the decreased tax revenue, the "Act of possession in three generations", an initiative of Prince Nagaya, was enacted in 723.
 Under this act, people were allowed to possess a newly cultivated field once every three generations.
 In the fourth generation, the right of possession would revert to the national government.
-This act was intended to motivate new cultivation, but it only remained in effect for about 20 years.
+This act was intended to encourage new cultivation, but it remained in effect for only about 20 years.

 Empress Genshō reigned for nine years.
-Although there were seven other reigning empresses, their successors were most often selected from amongst the males of the paternal Imperial bloodline, which is why some conservative scholars argue that the women's reigns were temporary and that male-only succession tradition must be maintained in the 21st century.
+Although there were seven other reigning empresses, their successors were most often selected from the patriline of the Imperial bloodline, which is why some conservative scholars argue that the women's reigns were temporary and that the male-only succession tradition must be maintained in the 21st century.
 Empress Genmei, who was succeeded by her daughter, remains the sole exception to this conventional argument.

 In 724, Genshō abdicated in favor of her nephew, who would be known as Emperor Shōmu.
 Genshō lived for 25 years after she stepped down from the throne.
 She never married and had no children.
 She died at age 65.

 Empress Genshō's grave is located in Nara.
-This empress is traditionally venerated at a memorial Shinto shrine (misasagi), also in Nara.
+This empress is traditionally venerated at a mausoleum (陵, misasagi), also in Nara.
 The Imperial Household Agency has designated this location as Monmu's mausoleum, and has been formally named Nahoyama no nishi no misasagi.
 The Imperial tomb can be visited today in Narazaka-chō, Nara City.